opengisch/QField-docs/documentation/get-started/tutorials/get-started-qfc.en.md

 !![Project properties](../../assets/images/getting_started_project_properties.png)

-### Enabling Auto-Push and Setting Push Interval in QFieldCloud
+### Enabling Automatic Pushing of Changes to QFielcCloud

 With this functionality, users or managers of QFieldCloud projects can enforce auto-push on QField devices in the field and specify the interval in minutes, optimizing field data management processes.